 Applications for military applicants are processed through the Joint Service Graduate Medical Education Selection Board (JSGMESB).
 Final residency training site rankings are due to the JSGMEB by the middle of October, with the board meeting during the last few weeks of November and match results released around the middle of December.

-Military Applicants Only: To arrange an active duty tour, site visit, or tnterview, please complete the Rotation Request form.
+Military Applicants Only: To arrange an active duty tour, site visit or interview, please complete the rotation request form.

 Our preference for treating the whole family enables our residents to see prenatal and pediatric patients and families in various stages of development, as well as geriatric patients.
 This demographic distribution of patients allows our residents to gain valuable experience and give continuous and comprehensive medical care.

 First-year residents are assigned a small panel of patients and spend one to two half days in clinic per week.
 Second year residents, spend two to three half days in clinic per week and third-year residents have a panel of patients nearing 500 and are in clinic three to four half days per week.

 Incoming residents have patients spaced for longer intervals to allow adequate time to handle their visits.
 This interval shortens slightly each year as their clinical skills advance.